CawaMS/Profiler-doc/app-insights-profiler.md

 1. Go to the **App Services** pane in the Azure portal.
 2. Navigate to **Settings | Monitoring** pane.

-   ![Enable App Insights on App Services portal][appinsights-in-appservices]
+   ![Enable App Insights on App Services portal][./media/app-insights-profiler/AppInsights-AppServices.png]

 3. Either follow the instructions on the pane to create a new resource or select an existing App Insights resource to monitor your web all.
 Accept all default options.
 The **Code level diagnostics** is by default on and enables Profiler.